Guidelines for Posting Poems and Critiques

 If you would like a poem critiqued, then copy paste it into a New Post with the Title as the "Heading".
-Please keep in mind that until further notice, formatting such as ITALICS, BOLD TEXT, etc is currently not available in Groups.

 Or, when creating a New Post, there is a button available to insert poems straight from your personal list.
-Thus it would appear in its intended format.

 Keep in mind that no matter what, critiquers will likely copy the original word for word in fragments or as a whole as they work on it.
 You may return to erase your copies.
 Critiquers are under no obligation to erase any fragments or entire copies of your original they made.

 If you would like to critique a poem, feel free to reply to an already existing post.
 Don't post your critique as a direct reply to other critiques.
 Let the author of the poem make direct replies to each critique.
 We want to keep the critiques in separate boxes under the original Post.
 The Post "Christmas In Vietnam" is an example of appropriate responses.

 Do NOT waste a moment of anyone's time posting a poem just for the sake of having it read or advertising your profile.

 Just as the Poem is an art form, so is the Critique.
 It's a method of constructive and positive communication intended to assist writers in improving their skills.
 First, read the poem several times ( out-loud IS beneficial to experiencing the poem ), before forming an opinion.
 Were you able to discern what the poet was trying to convey?
 Was the meaning too ambiguous?